TammyTheAnalyst/LLM-Prompt-QA-Project/README.md

 - [x] Run it using LangChain
 - [x] Score the output
 - [x] Take screenshots
-- [ ] Publish on LinkedIn
+- [x] Publish on LinkedIn

 ---

-🚀 Why This Project Matters to Employers (for Recruiters)
+## 🚀 Why This Project Matters to Employers (for Recruiters)

-✅ I evaluated GPT-4 outputs using LangChain and Python — simulating real-world prompt QA workflows
+- ✅ Evaluated GPT-4 responses using LangChain, Python, and the OpenAI API — simulating real-world LLM QA workflows

-✅ I built a scoring system to assess tone, clarity, and factual accuracy, based on methods I used when grading AI outputs at Telus
+- ✅ Built a structured scoring system for tone, clarity, and factual accuracy, based on prior AI evaluation work

-✅ I worked end-to-end: writing prompts, running model responses, and structuring results for review
+- ✅ Managed the full pipeline: from prompt creation to response analysis and final scoring

-✅ This project demonstrates my hands-on ability to review LLM responses using modern tools and methods
+- ✅ Demonstrates hands-on ability to evaluate large language models using modern tools and human-in-the-loop practices